 What I find interesting is that a vocal minority seem to think that the Wuhanians willingly exported the disease worldwide.
 We know that the virus has an incubation period of 2 to 10 (some say 14) days.
 It follows Wuhan citizens would not know if they were infected before flying out of the country and landing all over the world.
 To say that the Wuhanians deliberately infected everyone else is an unfair statement to make.

 Amidst all the commotion surrounding the novel virus, the susceptibility to falling prey to sensationalist headlines and falsehoods seem to remain high for Singaporeans.
 If we consider ourselves responsible and informed citizens, we must be able to ascertain the reliability of updates and news.
-I know it is difficult.
-It’s just not impossible.
+I know it is difficult, but not impossible.
 Furthermore, we ought not to spread hatred, fear, panic, and chaos.
 It is right that we update and share news.
 But, that should not come at a cost of inducing panic and introducing noise to what matters.

 The lessons learnt from SARS have equipped our medical industry with the knowledge in tackling the novel virus, and I do not expect Singapore to react any lesser.
 It is however, the behaviour of adults that have lived through the SARS-days that worries me more so than the coronavirus itself.
 We all know someone who goes around politicising and countering anything and everything that our government does.
 To put down the government is one thing.
 But, to belittle the actions that the government has taken in order to safeguard national interests and safety of its citizens during a crisis?
 Come on.